 Our leading-edge Posterior Fossa Decompression Surgery brings relief from the pressure on the brain.
 During the operation, our skilled neurosurgeons remove a small portion of the skull thus allowing more room for the brain tissue.

-Our cutting-edge multidisciplinary team of neurosurgeons, neurophysiologist and neuropsychologist along with other specialists provide expert care and treatment for those with Chiari malformation, syringomyelia and related disorders.
-Contact a specialists at one of our centers located in Long Island and the New York area to find out the most advanced treatment options available to you.
+Our cutting-edge multidisciplinary team of neurosurgeons, neurophysiologists and neuropsychologists along with other specialists provide expert care and treatment for those with Chiari malformation, syringomyelia and related disorders.
+Contact a specialist at one of our centers located in Long Island and the New York area to find out the most advanced treatment options available to you.

 For over 50 years & 350,000 patients NSPC has been a trusted global medical leader.

 Contact us today for an appointment or consultation.